 Nader Khalili and Cal-Earth Institute, engineered by P.J.
 Vittore

-SuperAdobe is a building system developed by CalEarth that uses long or short sandbags filled with moistened earth and arranged in layers or long coils to build shelters or landscaping retaining walls.
+SuperAdobe is a rammed earth building system developed by CalEarth that uses long or short sandbags (filled with moistened earth) and arranges them in layers or long coils to build shelters or landscaping retaining walls.
 Strands of barbed wire are placed between each layer of sandbag to act as both mortar and reinforcement.
 The system is free to use for non-commercial construction and the bags are available for purchase.

 Global.
-According to CalEarth, SuperAdobe is most appropriate for use in arid and desert environments but can be built in cold or wet climates with additional considerations.
-See frequently asked questions.
+According to CalEarth, SuperAdobe is most appropriate for use in arid and desert environments but can be built in cold or wet climates with additional design considerations.

 Another source that promotes earthbag construction is EarthbagBuilding.com, a resource of information provided by Kelly Hart and Dr. Owen Geiger.
 They share methods from multiple sources but do not sell bags.

-The product and system can be used by untrained individuals because the construction requires no expensive equipment and is flexible and fast.
-It is possible to build alone or as a group and for all members of a household to participate.
+Target implementers include untrained individuals because the construction requires no expensive equipment and is flexible and fast.
+According to the manufacturer, it is possible to build alone or as a group and for all members of a household to participate.

 Sandbags are made to order.
 Barbed wire, shovels, tampers, soil, and water are other materials that must be obtained elsewhere.

 Superadobe is a patented system (U.S. patent #5,934,027) that is available for non-commercial use and requires a license for commercial use.

 Users can obtain SuperAdobe bags by ordering them online and having them shipped anywhere in the United States.
 For projects needing shipment outside of the US they provide a list of earth bag manufacturers from around the world.
-Users can also obtain training from CalEarth in earthbag construction (see Technical support section).
+Users can also obtain training (campus or online) from CalEarth in earthbag construction.